mmienko/LogStructuredHashTable4Cats/PLAN.md

 8) Implement ReadCursor resource object pool
 9) Implement TTL
 10) Does it make sense to use different Checksums depending on the length of data?
 Is there different performance?
+11) Use scala property based testing for PutCodec and other parts of codebase?